 For the student perspective, go to unigo.com where you can read real students’ opinions on their schools.
 But don’t just read 1-2 reviews, read a bunch of them, in particular the “What’s the stereotype of students at your school?” and “Is the stereotype true?”
 You’ll get a sense of the school vibe pretty quick.

 How many schools should I apply to?

-Keep searching and researching until you’re in love with all nine – yes, even the “match” schools where you’ll likely get in.
-(Bonus tip: If you’re applying to the University of California schools, count them as one, since the application and essays will be the same for all of them.)
+Keep searching and researching until you’re in love with all ten – yes, even the “high chance” schools where you’ll likely get in.
+(Bonus tip: If you’re applying to the University of California schools, count them as one, since the application and personal insight questions will be the same for all of them.)